RoboSense-LiDAR/rslidar_sdk/doc/intro/hiding_parameters_intro.md

 - pcap_repeat -- The default value is *true* , you can add it back and set to false to prevent pcap read repeatedly.

 - pcap_rate -- The default value is *1*, you can adjust this value to control the frequency of reading pcap.
+The larger the value is set, the faster the pcap bag is played.

-### 1.2 lidar-driver
+## 2 LiDAR

 ```yaml
 lidar: